MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-ReceiveConnector.md

 The available \<domainy\> values are an SMTP domain (for example, contoso.com), or the value NO-TLS for non-TLS encrypted inbound connections.

 For example, "contoso.com:AcceptOorgProtocol","fabrikam.com:AcceptOorgProtocol,AcceptOorgHeader"

+Note: AcceptCloudServicesMail is available on Exchange 2013 or later Mailbox servers or Edge Transport servers.

 ```yaml
 Type: MultiValuedProperty